SenseLogic/DEF/CODE/JAVASCRIPT/README.md

 *   Allows complex configuration files to be defined in a simple, readable way which is also easy to parse and generate.
 *   Uses a consistent indentation scheme where each level is indented with a fixed number of spaces (4 by default).
+*   Can be extended to execute commands, for instance to load all DEF files in a folder as an array of values.

 ```
 {